-As of June 30, 2013 and 2012, the Society's permanently restricted net asset balance amounted to \$197,821.
-As indicated by the donor, income generated by these funds is deemed unrestricted funds.
+As of June 30, 2014 and 2013, the Society's permanently restricted net asset balance amounted to \$197,821.
 Permanently restricted net assets reside within the balance of the investment account of which the income generated is apportioned between unrestricted and temporarily restricted, in accordance with their respective donors' request.